What is hydroponic growing?

 What is the cost per plant based on average yield?

-What materials are needed for a hydroponic cannabis system?
+What materials are needed for a hydroponic system?

-This is a quick breakdown of the key pieces of equipment needed for a basic indoor hydroponic weed system and their approximate cost:
+This is a quick breakdown of the key pieces of equipment needed for a basic indoor hydroponic system and its approximate cost:

-- Lighting system ($200 and up) - A light-emitting diode (LED) or high-pressure sodium (HPS) bulb setup are the most popular amongst the cannabis growing community since they are energy efficient and produce very strong light that cannabis plants need to grow big and strong.
+- Lighting system ($200 and up) - A light-emitting diode (LED) or high-pressure sodium (HPS) bulb setup are the most popular amongst the 420 growing community since they are energy efficient and produce very strong light that plants need to grow big and strong.

 - Light hangers ($30 and up) - This may already be included in the lighting system depending on the type purchased, however buying bulbs and light hangers is typically more cost effective.
 Light hangers hold up the bulbs from the ceiling and can be lifted or lowered manually or automatically as the plants grow.